Bert-Proesmans/windows/README.md

 ## Goals

-* Have an open windows local account
+* Have an open low privileged windows local account
 * Be able to do 99% of the everyday things without requiring admin privileges
 * Have a strong password on the administrator local account
+* Have latest software updates

 ## Clean desktop